Scalable resolvent analysis for three-dimensional flows: Application: jet with streaks

 They proved that after plugging the Fourier ansatz of the resulting mean flow into the LNS equations, given an azimuthal wavenumber $m$, the associated axisymmetric mode $\hat{\bm q}_{m, \omega}$ can only couple with $\hat{\bm q}_{m - lj, \omega}$ for $j \in \mathbb{Z}$.
 In our problem, $l = 6$ and sorting the modes with the lowest azimuthal modes, we expect coupling of modes in sets of $\bm q_{\omega}^L = \{\hat{\bm q}_{L - lj, \omega}\}_{l = -\infty}^{l = \infty}$, where $L = \{-2, -1, 0, 1, 2, 3\}$ includes all possibilities.
 Indexing in this manner implies that the modes with $L = 0, 3$ are unpaired while $L = \pm 1, \pm 2$ will show up in pairs in the three-dimensional setup due to symmetry.

-The streaks' shape and amplitude are sensitive to a few parameters including the viscosity (or equivalently turbulent Reynolds number or eddy-viscosity model if desired) and forcing region.
+The shape of the streaks is sensitive to a few parameters including the viscosity (or equivalently turbulent Reynolds number or eddy-viscosity model if desired) and forcing region.
 In lieu of a more complex eddy-viscosity model, we use a constant turbulent Reynolds number of $Re =1000$.
 This value is close to the optimal frequency-dependent value determined by \citet{Pickeringetal21} for $St = 0$ as well as most of our frequency range of interest $St \in [0, 1]$ for the secondary stability problem.
 Additionally, the forcing region of the resolvent analysis used to compute the streaks must be limited to obtain streaks of finite streamwise length.
 If the domain is not limited, the forcing rolls that generate these streaks sustain them throughout the domain.
 After some trial and error, we limited the forcing region to $x, r \in [0, 1]\times[0, 1]$, which produced streaks with a location of peak amplitude $(x \in [5, 6])$ and overall shape consistent with the streak SPOD modes obtained by \citet{Nogueiraetal19}.

 Once the axisymmetric streaks are computed, the three-dimensional streaks are obtained by revolving them around the $x-$axis with phase $e^{\text{i} l \theta}$ (see figure \ref{fig:jet_views}).
-A tuning variable is the amplitude (or strength) of the streaks.
-The amplitude is defined as the ratio of the peak streamwise velocity of streaks over $M$.
+The amplitude is defined as the ratio of the peak streamwise velocity of streaks over the maximum velocity at the nozzle exit.
+This serves as a free parameter that can be investigated across various values.
 According to \citet{Wangetal21}, the amplitude of these structures grows linearly over time.
-Therefore, no \emph{correct} constant amplitude exists for our secondary analysis.
+Therefore, no correct constant amplitude exists for our secondary analysis.
 The amplitude of streaks in our paper is set to 40\%, which is large enough to affect the modes compared to the round jet.
 The region of interest and grid points along with all the other parameters are the same as for the round jet.